isomerpages/nlb-mobile-guide/pages/Frequently Asked Questions.md

 			<br>v.
 Enable “Notify me via Mobile Notification”
 			<br>Ensure that your device is set to display push notifications by enabling the necessary functions in its notification settings.
 			<p><u>E-mail</u></p>
 <br>If you have registered an e-mail address with us, you will continue to receive notices and reminders at that e-mail.
-Please verify your email address and update it accordingly.<br><br>You can also manage your library account at our Catalogue stations for free.
+Please verify your email address and update it accordingly.
+If you have not provided us with a valid e-mail address, please do so via your myLibrary account or in your Profile Settings of the NLB Mobile pp.<br><br>You can also manage your library account at our Catalogue stations for free.
         </div>